 Naked With Cash is the year-long series on Consumerism Commentary where seven readers’ households share their financial progress on a monthly basis.
 I’ve partnered with financial planners who will offer some guidance along the way.
 Read this introduction to learn more about the series.
 JW is thirty-one years old and a father of one with ...
 Continue reading this article…

-The Discover it® card with an 18-month introductory balance transfer offer arrived on the market with heavy fanfare, including lots of television ads and billboards touting personal service and a new rebate structure that frees customers from most cash back traps.
-This card’s critics have pointed out that other lenders extend far more generous signup offers, dangling ...
+The Discover it® card with an 18-month introductory balance transfer offer arrived on the market with heavy fanfare, including lots of television ads and billboards touting personal service and a new rebate structure that frees customers from most cash-back traps.
+This card’s critics have pointed out that other lenders extend far more generous sign-up offers, dangling hundreds ...
 Continue reading this article…

 Disclaimer: Because rates and offers from advertisers shown on this